hTangle/KDTree/README.md

 ### KD-Tree for RayTracing

-> This project contains KD-Tree with Qt which version is 5.11 on Linux
+> This project contains KD-Tree with Qt which version is 5.11 on Linux.
-> You can use this code in Qt Creator regardless of system.
-Windows Yes.
+> You can use this code in Qt Creator regardless of system. **Windows Yes.**
 <br>

 #### update